fredhli/fredhli.github.io/docs/research_experience.md

 ===============================================================================
 ```

 The regression results indicate a **significant positive relationship** between `q1_ratio` and the change in UK ten-year government bond yields (`10.0_n_d`).
 Specifically, a higher `q1_ratio` — implying **stronger public expectation of an increasing budget deficit** — is associated with an **increase in bond yields**.
 The coefficient for `q1_ratio` is positive and statistically significant at the **0.1% level**.
-Additionally, the negative coefficients for the change in the GBP/USD exchange rate (`gbpusd_o_d`) and the interaction term suggest that currency appreciation and its interplay with budget expectations also influence bond yields.
-The regression model explains approximately **47% of the variance** (`R squared`) in the change in bond yields.
+Additionally, the negative coefficients for the change in the GBP/USD exchange rate (`gbpusd_o_d`) and the intersection term suggest that currency appreciation and its interplay with budget expectations also influence bond yields.
+The regression model explains approximately **47% of the variance** (`R-squared`) in the change in bond yields.

 These preliminary findings support the hypothesis that anticipated fiscal expansions lead investors to demand higher yields on government bonds, reflecting the pricing-in of budget deficit expectations into asset prices.